2022 Medicare Prescription Drug Plan Changes in Pennsylvania

 Pennsylvania seniors, you have more Medicare Part D plan (PDP) choices this year.
-Also, you'll find 2021 plans with lower monthly A premium is an amount that an insurance policyholder must pay for coverage.
+Also, you'll find 2022 plans with lower monthly A premium is an amount that an insurance policyholder must pay for coverage.
 Premiums are typically paid on a monthly basis.
-In the federal Medicare program, there are four different types of premiums. ..., however, the initial deductible is now as much as $445 per year, a $10 increase over last year.
-This increase is offset by a higher Initial Coverage Limit, which increased to $4,130.
-What follows will guide you through what you need to know to get the best Part D prescription drug plan available in Pennsylvania with affordable Out-of-pocket costs (aka, out-of-pocket medical expenses) are costs that a beneficiary must pay because their health insurance does not cover them.
-Out-of-pocket costs are found in the deductibles, copayments, and coinsurance outlined in each health....
+In the federal Medicare program, there are four different types of premiums. , however, the maximum A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share. is now $480 per year, a $35 increase over last year.
+This increase is offset by a higher Once you have met your yearly deductible, you will pay a copayment or coinsurance for each covered drug until you reach the initial coverage limit.
+You will then enter your plan’s coverage gap (aka, “donut..., which is now $4,430.
+What follows will guide you through what you need to know to get the best Part D prescription drug plan available in Pennsylvania with affordable Out-of-Pocket Costs for Medicare are the remaining costs that are not covered by the beneficiary's health insurance plan.
+These costs can come from the beneficiary's monthly premiums, deductibles, coinsurance, and copayments..

 Some plans offer additional gap coverage, so look for it on the plan information pages.

 The Lowest Premium May Not Be the Lowest Overall Cost

 Choose from the available Part D Medicare plans carefully, and don't settle on a Part D plan until you know that your most expensive medications are covered at a price you can afford.
 This information is available in the plan's A formulary is a list of prescription drugs covered by a prescription drug plan or another insurance plan offering prescription drug benefits.
 Medications not on a plan's formulary are generally not covered..
 You'll find links to the formulary information, pharmacy information, and the customer service phone number on each PDP page (above).